cameron-raymond/SDS-Thesis/README.md

 # Experimental Analysis of Rumour Systems

-Protests are a key mechanism for collective action and are increasingly reliant on online communication.
-Large, offline protests are also events with tremendous amounts of ambiguity.
-Those on the ground are the first to know of new developments, which happen in real time, but it is difficult to verify information in a timely manner.
-Instead of relying on traditional media outlets, activists often turn to platforms like Twitter, Facebook or WhatsApp to organize and alert others to changes – like threats or acts of violence – quickly.
-Conversely, if a rumour ends up being false it has the potential to increase tensions in a setting that is often already quite charged.
-Thus, there are benefits for platforms to manage ambiguous and timely information in a transparent and community-oriented manner.
-This thesis implements an experimental analysis of rumour and misinformation sharing on social media during ambiguous, temporally constrained contexts, called rumour systems.
-To provide empirical focus, the study concentrates its attention on the case of large, offline protest demonstrations.
-This study complements and extends the relevant human-computer interaction literature on misinformation in two ways.
-First, it goes beyond the general misinformation stimuli, i.e. false news articles, that are frequently used – and instead, fine-tunes stimuli and interventions to the case of activists during protests.
-Second, rather than deterministically viewing information as true or false, the study accounts for the intrinsic uncertainty of information in rumour systems through a Bayesian “rumour proportions” framework.
-The experimental analysis implements credibility indicators as an intervention to encourage evidence-based sharing of information during a mock-protest scenario.
+Protests are a key mechanism for collective action and are increasingly reliant on on- line communication.
+In addition, large, offline protests are also events with tremen- dous amounts of ambiguity.
+Those on the ground are the first to know of new developments, but it is difficult to verify information in a timely manner.
+Further- more, little experimental research has been done to understand how design factors online affect the information that activists have access to.
+This preregistered study investigates this gap by implementing an experimental analysis of rumour and mis- information sharing during a mock-protest demonstration.
+Through a Bayesian, “rumour proportions” framework, this study observes how adding credibility indi- cators (i.e., warnings) to misleading content affects the belief in, and rate at which participants share, rumours.
+Additional exploratory analyses examine the role of post attributes in sharing and the possibility of an “implied truth effect.”
+The re- sults show that the treatment made participants share in greater alignment with what they perceived as accurate, but did not alter those perceptions themselves.
+Thus, those with biased accuracy estimates continued to share misleading informa- tion.
+By moving beyond general misinformation stimuli and focusing on a specific application of credibility indicators, this study calls into question the notion that individuals spread misleading information simply because their attention is focused on factors other than accuracy.

 ## &#9745; Managing Online Rumours During Offline Protest